 Each lactoferrin protein molecule has a capacity to avidly bind two atoms of iron (and other metals) in a reversible manner.
 Based on its iron-binding status, lactoferrin molecule could exist in either ‘apo’ (iron-free) or ‘holo’ (iron-saturated) forms. lactoferrin molecule could also exist (in a very low proportion), as a partially iron-saturated form, i.e. a single atom of iron bound to each molecule.
 All the three lactoferrin forms are inter-convertible.

-The iron-chelating capacity of lactoferrin in the metal-binding pockets in coordination with bicarbonate anion has been suggested in the nutritional deprivation and a consequent inhibition of microbial growth.
+Lactoferrin has been shown to interact with specific receptors on immune cells, such as neutrophils, lymphocytes, monocytes and macrophages.
+Lactoferrin also participates in the regulation of several biochemical mediators involved in the immune response.
+Lactoferrin is an important component of the immune cascade.
+The iron-chelating capacity of lactoferrin in the metal-binding pockets, in coordination with bicarbonate anion, has been suggested in the nutritional deprivation and a consequent inhibition of microbial growth.

 Gastro-Intestinal (GI) Support